artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

     j fin
 ```

-This code should work both on the Whisper simulator and on the Ripes simulator.
+This code should work both on the board (RVfpga-Nexys) and on the Whisper/Ripes simulators.
 At ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/Lab1_Ex1``` we provide a project that can be directly used on RVfpga-Whisper.
 To execute on Ripes, just copy the code in the editor.
+To execute on RVfpga-Nexys, make sure you uncomment line ```debug_tool = whisper``` in file ```platformio.ini```.

-Run the code on the simulator and answer the following questions.
+Run the code and answer the following questions.
 Add screenshots from the simulator to complement your answers.

 - Briefly explain what the code does.
 - Provide examples of the different addressing modes we explained in theory based on the instructions in the program (use examples of instructions, not pseudo-instructions).